lamastex/spark-trend-calculus/README.md

 #### Communities

-Not a surprise, Donald Trump is in our graph, and is center of the most important community (top 20 displayed below)
+Not a surprise, Donald Trump is in our graph, and is center of the most important community (random first 20 displayed below)

 ```
 +-----------------+